 In some cases, the family doctor may refer the child and family to a specialist physician for additional diagnosis and evaluation.
 The specialist could be a developmental pediatrician, a child psychologist, or a child neurologist.

 Some test and screening tools for the diagnosis of ASD

-When you suspect your child to be experiencing developmental delays, or possibly autism, you should immediately take him/her to your family doctor, a pediatrician, or an autism specialist for further evaluation and diagnosis.
+If you suspect your child to be experiencing developmental delays or autism, you should immediately take him/her to your family doctor, a pediatrician, or an autism specialist for further evaluation and diagnosis.
 These health professionals usually use the DSM-5 manual to break down the signs and symptoms of ASD into categories to effectively confirm a diagnosis of autism.

 Here are some other tests and screening tools that can help in assessing if a child has autism:

 - Autism Diagnostic Observation Schedule, Second Edition (ADOS)

 - Modified Checklist for Autism in Toddlers (M-CHAT)